FreeLanguageTools/vocabsieve/README.md

 ## Credits
 The definitions provided by the program by default come from English Wiktionary, without which this program would never have been created.
+[LingvaTranslate](https://github.com/thedaviddelta/lingva-translate) is used to obtain Google Translate results.
+Fоrvо scraping code is inspired by this [repository](https://github.com/Rascalov/Anki-Simple-Forvo-Audio).
+Lemmatization capabilities come from [simplemma](https://github.com/adbar/simplemma) and [pymorphy2](https://github.com/kmike/pymorphy2).

 App icon is made from icons by Freepik available on Flaticon.